MCDReforged/MCDReforged/docs/source/plugin_dev/command.md

 This is a quick overview of the implantation logic part of command building system.
 It's mainly for help you build a perceptual understanding of the command tree based command building system

-Following the literal nodes, parsing the remaining command, storing the parsed value inside the context dict, this is how the command system works
+Matching the literal nodes, parsing the remaining command, storing the parsed value inside the context dict, this is how the command system works

 Rather than reading this document, anther good way to learn to use the MCDR command building system is to refer and imitate existing codes.
 You can find the command building code of `!!MCDR` command in the `__register_commands` method of class `mcdreforged.plugin.permanent.mcdreforged_plugin.MCDReforgedPlugin`